-To illustrate this point, look at what happens when you save all the way up to the U.S. IRS 401(k) maximum limit of $18,500 per year.
-Save and invest this much each year into a stock market index fund, and you’ll have the potential to reach the million-dollar mark within 19 years.
+To illustrate this point, look at what happens when you save all the way up to the U.S. IRS 401(k) maximum limit of $19,500 per year (starting in 2020).
+Save and invest this much each year into a stock market index fund, and you’ll have the potential to reach the million-dollar mark in just under 19 years.

 Of course, as we already said – less than 10% of people ever reach millionaire status.
 So then it stands to reason: If you want to accomplish something extraordinary, then you’ll need to be willing to do the things that most people can’t or refuse to do.

 But don’t worry.
 Building a fortune fundamentally comes down to two basic strategies:

 - Saving early

 - saving more

 When it comes to the concept of saving early, I think about this famous old saying:

 “The best time to plant a tree was 20 years ago.
 The second best time is right now.”